An affordable and responsible refill option for your multi-purpose cleaning needs in a 32 oz amber glass bottle gives you two refills in one.

 We listened to your feedback and reformulated our all-purpose cleaner to dry faster, leaving a streak-free finish.

-Lab tested on the worst surface contaminants and toughest messes.
+Lab tested on the worst inanimate surface contaminants and toughest messes.
 Proven to be effective when cleaning a range of hard, non-porous surfaces.
 Safe and effective for appliances, toys, countertops, sinks, bathroom tiles and tubs, walls, windows, and more.

 Truly all-purpose, try it on your smelly yoga mat or your car.